aeen-bolandian/Fourth-Assignment-Steam-Scraper/README.md

 Here are some important points to keep in mind:

-- there is a `Help` folder located at the root directory of the project which contains the sorted countries each by different priorities it is there just so you can see what you r output should look like in the end.
+- there is a `Help` folder located at the root directory of the project which contains the sorted games each by different priorities.
+It is there just so you can see what your output should look like in the end.
 - The unit tests are provided to assist you in understanding the project requirements.
 Your final grade is not solely dependent on their results; they are meant to aid your learning process.
 Remember to enable GitHub Actions for the test workflow to run on GitHub.
 - Feel free to leverage ChatGPT for learning web scraping and resolving any challenges that you may not find solutions to on the internet.
 Utilize its capabilities to enhance your understanding and overcome obstacles effectively.
 **but It is strictly prohibited to use ChatGPT or any other AI generative model for completing any section of this assignment.
 Failure to comply will result in a score of 0 without any warnings.**